UBIS Policies - UBIS University of Business Innovation and Sustainability

 Degrees are awarded to graduates who have reached the following criteria:

-• the successful maintenance of a minimum cumulative GPA of 2.0 equivalent to the grade of C.
+- the successful maintenance of a minimum cumulative GPA of 3.0 equivalent.

-• payment of a graduation fee (please refer to the UBIS Brochure for this fee).
+- payment of a graduation fee (please refer to the UBIS Catalog for this fee).

 Doctorate